bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 } KeyMaterialRequest;
 ~~~

-A successful response contains a list of users.
-For each user in the original request, there is a user status code that
+The response contains a user status code that
 indicates keying material was returned for all the user's clients (`success`),
 that keying material was returned for some of their clients (`partialSuccess`),
 or a specific user code indicating failure.
 If the user code is success or